I’ve had to fire several employees over my past 15-plus years as a businesses owner.

 Job descriptions should outline an employee’s specific responsibilities, required skills and education, and duties for the position you are hiring.
 Not only does the job description set the tone for expectations for the position, but it can be really important during later conversations for employees who are underperforming and may face termination.

 Remember to re-visit your employee’s job description periodically.
-It’s natural for job descriptions to be dynamic and for roles to change, but you should capture these changes so that employees can’t argue that certain tasks or behaviors aren’t or weren’t in their job descriptions.
+It’s natural for job descriptions to be dynamic and for roles to change.
+You should capture these changes so that employees can’t argue that certain tasks or behaviors aren’t or weren’t in their job descriptions.
 Eliminate wiggle room as much as you can.
 Plus, it’s only fair to your employees to let them know if expectations and roles have changed.

 Document Any Problems